Renanrbsc/FakerRegisterCustomersDE/README.md

 Additionally, the validation process also generates boolean columns named 'check_valid_' for each data, indicating whether the data is valid or not.

+## Requirement
+1 - Spark/Hadoop/Pyspark/JDK
-Once the data is stored in a list of tuples, it can be loaded into a Spark DataFrame for further analysis.
-To use Spark on a local machine, it is necessary to have Spark and its dependencies installed.
-This can be done through the command pip install pyspark.
-Additionally, it is also necessary to have a Java Development Kit (JDK) installed on the local machine.
+To use Spark on a local machine, you need to have Spark and its dependencies installed.
+This can be done using the 'pip install pyspark' command.
+In addition, you also need to have a Java Development Kit (JDK) installed on your local machine.